openstack/networking-bgpvpn/doc/source/installation.rst

 API Policy for the BGPVPN service plugin can be controlled via the standard policy framework.

-When pip is used to install the package, a default policy file is intalled at ``/etc/neutron/policy.d/bgpvpn.conf``.
+When pip is used to install the package, a default policy file is installed at ``/etc/neutron/policy.d/bgpvpn.conf``.

 ==============
 Database setup